Finnentrop: Economy and infrastructure

 Among the nationally known companies in Finnentrop are Eibach (automotive springs), Metten Fleischwaren (meat processing) and a plant of ThyssenKrupp Steel Europe AG.

 Transport

-Finnentrop station is situated at the Ruhr–Sieg railway, from where the Bigge Valley Railway connects to Olpe.
+Finnentrop station is situated at the Ruhr–Sieg railway, from where the Bigge Valley Railway (RB92) of Hessische Landesbahn, section DreiLänderBahn connects to Olpe.
 The Attendorn-Finnentrop aerodrome is situated close to the village of Heggen.

+Finnentrop is located in the area of the fare association Westfalen-Tarif.